tusssars11/Equitable-AI-for-Dermatology/README.md

 **Describe (as applicable):**

-* Performance metrics (e.g., Kaggle Leaderboard score, F1-score)
+* Performance metrics (e.g., Kaggle Leaderboard score, F1-score): 20th on leaderboard.
+Received a score of  0.47753 on the leaderboard
-* How your model performed overall
+* How your model performed overall: Our overall model accuracy was 92.24%, with an average precision score of .93, recall score of .97, and f1 score of .92 across the different skin conditions.
+* Currently working on improving our preformance.

+**NEED TO FILL**
 * How your model performed across different skin tones (AJL)
 * Insights from evaluating model fairness (AJL)